-Dragon Ball Z: Dragon Box One is a release aimed at Dragon Ball Z collectors.
-This set contains the first 42 episodes of Dragon Ball Z; the episodes are uncut and have been remastered and restored frame by frame.
+Dragon Ball Z: Dragon Box One is a release aimed at Dragon Ball Z collectors, and it contains the first 42 episodes of the series.
+The episodes are uncut and have been remastered and restored frame by frame.
 The episodes that are included on this release are presented in a 4:3 aspect ratio, instead of the 16:9 cropping that was done for the nine “orange brick” season sets.

 Dragon Ball Z: Dragon Box One